 how will lingual braces affect my lifestyle?

-Since the braces are attached to the back of your teeth, and there are greater chances of food getting trapped there, you may require regular visits to the Hygienist.
 Brushing teeth after every meal is important.
-Investing in an electronic tooth brush is a good idea.
 A daily fluoride mouth rinse should also be used last thing at night to further protect the teeth.
 Besides taking care of what to eat is essential.
 If you are involved in sports, use a mouth guard.
-If your braces get broken, talk to your dentist and get a new one fitted as soon as possible.
+If your braces get broken, talk to your Orthodontist and get a new one fitted as soon as possible.
 This will save your teeth from damage and treatment will not be disrupted as well.

 what about the cost?